maddisondesigns/wp-color-picker-alpha/Readme.md

 Licensed under the GPLv2 license.

 ## Support
-If you would like to contribute please fork the project and [report bugs][2] or submit [pull requests][3].
+there is none

 ## Tested
-If only tested in Firefox and WordPress last versions
+If only tested in Firefox and WordPress 4.9 and old versions

 ## Testing
 For only testing download or clone [wp-color-picker-alpha-plugin](https://github.com/kallookoo/wp-color-picker-alpha-plugin) inside WordPress plugins folder and activate.